All Products

 This parameter is only available through the DashScope SDK and API.

-To achieve optimal results in search-related tasks, process different types of content based on their role.
+To achieve optimal results in search tasks, you should vectorize content differently based on its role.
 The text_type parameter is designed for this purpose:

-• text_type: 'query': Use for the Query Text that the user inputs.
-The Model generates a "title-like" vector that is more directional and optimized for "asking" and "finding."
+• text_type: 'query': Use for user-provided query text.
+The model generates a "title-like" vector that is more directional and optimized for information retrieval.

-When you match a short text against a long text, you should distinguish between query and document.
-However, for tasks such as Clustering or Classification where all texts have the same role, you do not need to set this parameter.
+When matching short text against long text, you should distinguish between query and document.
+However, for tasks such as clustering or classification where all texts have the same role, you do not need to set this parameter.

 Task instructions (instruct)